 Subd.
 4. Honorarium.
 An ASF Member who performs an assigned special project for the university and/or Minnesota State may be awarded an honorarium at the President's or Chancellor's discretion.
 For purposes of this provision, the special project must normally be outside the scope of the ASF Member's responsibilities.
-Total honoraria for any individual ASF Member shall not exceed four thousand dollars (\$4000) per fiscal year.
+Additionally, at the President's discretion, an ASF Member who, after the effective date of this agreement and while employed in a position covered by this agreement, obtains a terminal degree from an accredited institution in an academic field related to the ASF Member's position may be awarded an honorarium.
+Total honoraria for any individual ASF Member shall not exceed four thousand dollars (\$4,000) per fiscal year.